nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 Physical media fall into two categories:

 1. Guided media.

 	Waves are guided along a **solid** medium, such as a fiber-optic cable, a twisted-pair copper wire, or a coaxial cable

 2. Unguided media.

-	waves propagate in the atmosphere and in outer space, such as in a **wireless** LAN or a digital satellite channel.
+	Waves propagate in the atmosphere and in outer space, such as in a **wireless** LAN or a digital satellite channel.

 ## 1.3 The Network Core